-Verse: Behold, you are old and your sons do not walk in your ways.
-Now appoint for us a king to judge us like all the nations.
+Verse: And said unto him, Behold, thou art old, and thy sons walk not in thy ways: now make us a king to judge us like all the nations.
 1 Samuel 8:5

 First and Second Samuel, originally considered one book, cover approximately 150 years.
 First Samuel begins with the birth and childhood of Samuel and records his ministry as the last of the Israelite judges.
 Also included is Israel's demand for a king, the anointing of Saul to the throne as Israel's first king and David's life prior to becoming king.